nicollis/iOS-Playgrounds/README.md

 Another small project testing CoreML with a Image Classifier to detect healthy and unhealthy food objects

+### MultiSnacks Model Source

+Mostly just a playground and data, this was used to generate a CoreML model that can identify multiple food items in a single photo.

 ## ARKit [link](/ARKit)

 ### TargetShooter [link](/ARKit/TargetShooter)